mrepoDev/AlinSpace.Arguments/README.md

     throw new ArgumentException(nameof(argument), $"String can't be shorter than 5 characters.");
 ```

-With the **FluentArguments** library the code could be rewritten to this:
+With the **AlinSpace.Arguments** library the code could be rewritten to this:

 ```csharp
 Argument